ais-open/azure-blueprint/README.md

 ## Overview

+The [Federal Risk and Authorization Management Program (FedRAMP)](https://www.fedramp.gov/) is a government-wide program that provides a standardized approach to the security of cloud services.
 The IaaS web application Blueprint for FedRAMP-compliant environments provides guidance for the deployment of a FedRAMP-compliant Infrastructure-as-a-Service (IaaS) environment suitable for a simple Internet-facing web application.
 This solution automates deployment and configuration of Azure resources for a common reference architecture, demonstrating ways in which customers can meet specific security and compliance requirements and serves as a foundation for customers to build and configure their own solutions on Azure.
 The solution implements a subset of controls from the FedRAMP High baseline, based on NIST SP 800-53.
 For more information about FedRAMP High requirements and this solution, see [FedRAMP High Requirements - High-Level Overview](). *Note: This solution deploys to Azure Government.*

 This architecture is intended to serve as a foundation for customers to adjust to their specific requirements and should not be used as-is in a production environment.
 Deploying an application into this environment without modification is not sufficient to completely meet the requirements of the FedRAMP High baseline.
 Please note the following:
 - This architecture provides a baseline to help customers use Microsoft Azure in a FedRAMP-compliant manner.